 What does this mean for the travel industry?
 With 73%** of workers in the Travel & Tourism industry being female, are we missing out on individuals with valuable skills to contribute due to their part time availability and the inability of travel businesses to think outside the box in this changing employment landscape?

 There are many reasons people choose to work part time, some of which include; to raise a family, support elderly or those with a disability, to study, for health reasons, to pursue other business ventures or simply a lifestyle choice.

-Adrian Boccia from TMS Talent in Melbourne, a specialist in travel industry recruitment remarked that 40% of the candidates he interviews are looking for part time travel jobs.
+Adrian Boccia from our Melbourne office, a specialist in travel industry recruitment remarked that around 30% of the candidates that apply are looking for part time travel jobs.
 Some are wanting 5 days with reduced hours, others are looking for 2-4 days with full hours.
 “Placing these experienced candidates is unfortunately always a challenge as many Travel & Tourism organisations aren’t open to considering a part-timer.
 Which is a real loss to the industry as most of the job seekers I meet have years of experience with good references and have only taken short breaks in their career to raise a family.”

 Adrian speaks from experience when he says “Part timers travel employees are extremely efficient, sometimes even completing 5 days’ work in 3!
 They are reliable, loyal and get the job done.
 In my previous role overseeing large retail travel chains (with stores who had many part time employees) there were even times the part timers had higher sales figures than some of the full-time employees in our stores”

 There are many benefits for employers in hiring part time employees;